radixdlt/radixdlt-scrypto/radix-engine/docs/execution/bootup.md

 # Transaction Bootup

 The initialization of a transaction execution consists of two steps:
-1. Initialization of Kernel/System/VM
+1. Initialize Stack
-2. Invocation of the Transaction Processor
+2. Invoke Transaction Processor

 ![](bootup.drawio.png)

-## Initialization
+## Initialize Stack

-Before a transaction can be executed, initialization of Kernel/System/VM must occur.
-Several things occur at the point:
+Before a transaction is executed, initialization of the Kernel/System/VM stack occurs.
+During this initialization phase, configuration is loaded from the database and the state of each layer is initialized.
-1. Kernel creates the initial call frame
-2. Loading of System Layer configuration such as Fee Configuration from Ledger
-3. Loading of VM Configuration from Ledger

-This is also the point where the system modules to run are decided on.
-For example, if we are executing in preview mode with auth disabled, we may have the auth system module disabled.
+For example, during System initialization the system modules to run are decided on.
+If we are executing in preview mode with auth disabled, the auth system module may be disabled.

-The substates read for configuration load are not accessible to any other packages as it is part of the special Transaction Processor Component of which there is only one.
+The code for this can be found in [kernel.rs](../../src/kernel/kernel.rs) in the `Bootloader::execute` method.

-## Transaction Processor Invocation
+## Invoke Transaction Processor

-Once the kernel has been initialized the invocation of a function can be made.
-The system layer then makes a function call to a well-known blueprint in our case the TRANSACTION_PROCESSOR run function.
+Once the entire stack has been initialized along with the initial call frame, an invocation of a well-known blueprint, `TRANSACTION_PROCESSOR`, is made with the arguments specified in the transaction.
+From this point forward, normal transaction execution occurs.